deankerr/cai-crawler/docs/civitai-entities.md

 ## 6. Creator

-A user who creates and publishes models on Civitai.
+A user who creates and publishes models on CivitAI.

 ### Key Attributes
 - **username**: Unique identifier